2017-MAY: How many people will die

 Never have I seen legislative action that reveals such clear disdain for the human dignity of the most vulnerable among us."
 4

 (His reference to tens of millions of people losing health care would only apply a few years after the AHCA was approved.
-The number applies to a previous version of the bill)
+The number applies to a previous version of the bill.
+The version to be passed by Senate will probably affect a different number of people.)

 On MAY-06, Kurt Eichenwald, a senior Newsweek writer, tweeted a bitter, hate-filled tweet [Grammar and spelling were changed to improve readability]: